True vision sees not what you are, but what you can be.

 CCF launched BLOOM (Building a Lifetime of Options and Opportunities for Men) to help young Black men who are or are at risk of becoming involved the juvenile justice system onto positive paths towards success.
 Through a partnership with Brotherhood Crusade and the Social Justice Learning Institute, BLOOM programming combines mentorship, character development and specially-tailored programming to helping young men succeed in high school, higher education and life.

-Since 2012, nearly 1,000 young men have transformed their futures through the program, which has been recognized by the White House as a promising model to be replicated nationally.
+Since 2012, more than 800 young men have transformed their futures through the program, which has been recognized by the White House as a promising model to be replicated nationally.
 In 2017, 100 percent of BLOOM seniors graduated from high school, nearly all of whom have gone on to attend college, and 97 percent upheld the terms of their probation and have not reoffended.

 See BLOOM Programs on NBC’s Give (requires Flash):